serversandbox/.github/profile/README.md

   3. Some othaaaarsss
 2. NAS running TrueNAS (WIP)
 3. Automating with Ansible (in a private repository)
+4. A simple blog to document what I did

 The cat's name is Gojo and he is five